shi-km/angular2/README.md

 * select the user option to search github user
 * select the repos option to search by repository name
 * upon clicking the user option the search will show the name of your  input with their github details e.g no of followers,no of repositories
-* there will be option to view the project done by the person youve searched onclicking it you will have a glance of the persons project
+* There will be option to view the project done by the person youve searched onclicking it you will have a glance of the persons project

 ## Technologies Used